Friedrich Schwend

-After the war, he moved to Peru, where he was brought to public attention after his daughter became the subject of a highly publicised murder trial in 1963, and again in 1972, when it was discovered that he secretly harboured fellow SS member Klaus Barbie at his private residence located at Malecon 200, Chaclacayo (11°57'26.3"S 76°43'45.2"W).
+After the war, he moved to Peru, where he was brought to public attention after his daughter became the subject of a highly publicised murder trial in 1963, and again in 1972, when it was discovered that he secretly harboured fellow SS member Klaus Barbie at his private residence located at Malecon 200, Chaclacayo.

 Early life

 Schwend (also spelled Schwendt) was born on November 6, 1906, in Böckingen, a borough of the Swabian city of Heilbronn.
 In the 1930s, he married Baroness Agnes von Gemmingen-Guttenberg, the niece of then Foreign Minister Konstantin von Neurath whom Schwend, while working at a petrol station, had met in 1929.
 Through his wife's connections with the Bunge family (specifically, her wife's aunt, "one of the Bunge sisters"), he started working in Bunge & Born, where he earned US$50,000 yearly.

 In 1932, he joined the Nazi Party and was named at the front of Bunge & Born in Los Angeles, participating in several parties in Hollywood.
 He started corresponding with Marshal Hermann Göring, with whom he shared a passion for aircraft, after he caught his attention through his repeated letters that criticised the Party's economic policies.
 In Los Angeles, he befriended German consul Georg Gyssling.
 He later moved to Woodside, Queens, a neighbourhood that had a small German colony at the time, where he assisted German rearmament by importing arms from China and the Balkans.
 In 1938, he was sent to Italy, where he would purchase food and other materials for export to Germany.
 During the latter period, he lived at the beach-side Villa de Nevoso in Abbazia.

 Schwend also traveled to the Soviet Union, Persia and South America to conduct trade deals or explore trade opportunities for the Reich.